Ricardomol/pazdera.github.io/_posts/2015-08-24-github-issues.md

 ---
 layout: post
-title: "How to organise Github issues to attract new contributors"
+title: "How to use Github issues to attract new contributors"
 description: ""
 comments: true
 categories: